top of page

 And the Jew began to comprehend the whole comedy of life and the tragedy of death.
 You work, toil, you bustle around, one moment you are running here and there like a wild cat and suddenly, unexpectedly, as if from a hiding place – aha!
 The angel of death comes and brings all your ambitions, your life, all your desires and struggles to an end.

 And the Jewish women!
 It goes without saying that they knew how to go to war with Satan.
-They can’t study, they don’t count in a minyen, and they are forbidden from taking part in the symbolic flagellation on the eve of Yom Kippur.
+They couldn’t study, they didn’t count in a minyen, and they were forbidden from taking part in the symbolic flagellation on the eve of Yom Kippur.
 The only thing they could do, was cry.
 Nu, and boy did they cry.
 Cried for their own sins, for the sins of their husbands and children, and for the sins of the whole people of Israel.

-In the month of Elul Jewish women cried, poured out tears, gave charity to the miracle worker, went to the ‘pure place’ [the cemetery], measured the cemetery, lamented at gravesides, invoked the merits of the ancestors, asked for mercy not so much for their own sakes, but for their little children, who are certainly pure and innocent and have not yet tasted the taste of sin.
+In the month of Elul, Jewish women cried, poured out tears, gave charity in the name of Rabbi Meir the master of miracles, went to the ‘pure place’ [the cemetery], measured the cemetery, lamented at gravesides.
+Invoking the merits of the ancestors, they asked for mercy not so much for their own sakes, but for their little children, who are certainly pure and innocent and had not yet tasted the taste of sin.

 Recent Posts